 This is a medium-sized bedroom with French doors looking out over the mountains.
 It has lots of windows and a large mirrored closet that breaks up the walls.
 Matched with this spindle canopy bed, I felt this room could handle the bolder Floral Rococo Red wallpaper pattern.

-Our Wallpaper guy, Peter prepped the master bedroom by sanding and priming the walls with tinted primer to match the wallpaper.
-This is done so that there is nothing showing through the wallpaper itself, making for a very finished look.
+Our Wallpaper guy, Peter, prepped the master bedroom by sanding and priming the walls with tinted primer to match the wallpaper.
+This is done so that nothing shows through the wallpaper itself, making for a very finished look.